andrikotliar/films-collection/dataset/README.md

 2. Fill `.env` file with variables defined in the `env.sample.txt` file.
 Essentially it's MongoDB URI and your database name.

-3. Run the `node insert-all` command to insert all required data into the database.
+3. Run the `node fc insert` command to insert all required data into the database.

 The script creates several collections in the database: